 Then step inside and use the old style ‘hockey-sticks’ to push out the hoop that supports the canvas over the beds.
 If it’s cold, or the camper has been stored for a while, you may need a little help, or a push in the back, to stretch the canvas sufficiently; if it’s hot, you should be fine.

-Velcro the tent canvas under the bed ends, then drop the upper half of the door from its roof mount; secure it to the hinged door base with a couple of over-centre clamps and Velcro the tent sides to the door frame and you’re done!
+Hook and loop the tent canvas under the bed ends, then drop the upper half of the door from its roof mount; secure it to the hinged door base with a couple of over-centre clamps and hook and loop the tent sides to the door frame and you’re done!